3 Critical stages in the student journey (Gen-Z Edition)

 A significant majority (80%) of Gen-Z students prefer either an all-online courseload or a mixed model of instruction when applying for postgraduate courses.
 This preference may stem from their recent experience with remote learning during the pandemic.

-Gen-Z students show increased interest in programs related to medicine and health, business, and the social and behavioral sciences.
+Gen-Z students show increased interest in programmes related to medicine and health, business, and the social and behavioural sciences.
 This interest may be influenced by their experiences during the pandemic and a desire to make a positive impact in these fields.

 Once enrolled, Gen-Z students have specific expectations and preferences for their in-class experience.
 Understanding these factors can help institutions create a more engaging and effective learning environment.
 Key insights include: